rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/persistent-volume-storage.md

 ---
-title: "Persistent volume/storage"
+title: "Persistent volume/Storage"
-date:
+url: "/core-concepts/persistent-volume-storage/"
+pre: "n. "
-weight: "15"
+weight: 34
 ---

 Cloud components can use persistent [block storage](https://en.wikipedia.org/wiki/Block-level_storage).
 **Rapyuta IO Persistent Volume** is a storage package.
 A storage package is a public package which is available to all users out of the box.
 You cannot delete